 We surveyed 1,300+ consumers, business owners, and digital marketers to understand how these parties view texting and SMS marketing in 2022.

-Text marketing has been around for several years, but in 2022, it’s experiencing a massive renaissance.
+Text message marketing has been around for several years, but in 2022, it’s experiencing a massive renaissance.

-On average, 27% more businesses text their customers now compared to this time last year.
+On average, 27% more businesses are using text message marketing now compared to this time last year.
 Consumers are open to receiving texts from businesses they care about and now want two-way interactions with the brands they love.

 As more businesses adopt this burgeoning channel for its cost-efficiency and sky-high open rates, digital marketers need to get creative when it comes to competing for their target audience’s SMS inbox.
 Use cases for SMS marketing now span everything from abandoned cart follow-up and flash sale alerts to contest promotion and customer support.